planetfederal/workshops/workshops/geoserver/doc/source/styling/styles.rst

 External graphics and the data directory
 ----------------------------------------

 SLD files have the ability to link to graphics in addition to drawing circles, squares, and other standard shapes.
 The ``earth:ocean`` style utilizes an ocean-themed graphic that will be tiled throughout the layer.
-While it is possible to put in a full URL to an online resource in the SLD, in practice that can be a time-consuming task for a server.
-In many cases, it makes sense to store the style locally.
+While it is possible to put in a full URL that references an online resource in the SLD, in practice that can be a bandwidth-intensive task for a server.
+In most cases, it makes sense to store the style locally.

 If you look at the :file:`ocean.sld` file, you will see that an image is referenced, but with no path information.
 This means that GeoServer will expect the graphic to be in the same directory as the SLD itself.
-So in order for the ``earth:ocean`` layer to display properly, we will need to copy that file there manually.
+So in order for the layer to display properly, we will need to copy that file manually.

    .. figure:: img/styles_externalgraphic.png